AWS Resource Tags – Tagging Strategy & Cost Allocation

 Resource Groups

-• A Resource Group is a collection of resources that share one or more tags
+• A Resource Group is a collection of resources that share one or more tags or are based on an AWS CloudFormation stack

 • Resource groups help combine information for multiple resources and services on a single screen for e.g. for a Dev tag there might be multiple resources for ELB, EC2, and RDS.
-Using Resource Groups all the resources and their status can be views on a single page
+Using Resource Groups all the resources and their status can be viewed on a single page

 Tag Editor

-• Tag Editor allows the addition of tags to multiple resources at once
+• Tag Editor allows the addition of tags to multiple resources at once (up to 400 resources in a single operation)

 • Tag Editor allows searching of resources using tags and then add, edit, remove tags for these resources